PGSSoft/XCTestParametrizedMacro/README.md

 - [ ] Labels for paramter values like: `@Parametrize(input: [3.14, 2.71], labels: ["pi", "e"])`

 ## License
 XCTestParametrizedMacro is released under an MIT license.
-See [License.md](License.md)
+See [LICENSE](LICENSE)